 All new patients are required to bring a completed Travel Medical History Form and their previous immunization records and/or yellow international travel vaccination booklet to their first appointment.
 For Education Abroad program health clearance appointments, bring the printed requirements list found on MyWorld including the Education Abroad Confidential Health History Form and Health Clearance Form.
 Be prepared to discuss all your potential destination countries and to receive immunizations at the time of your visit.

 Parking is available at meters along N 19th St and in our marked patient parking lot on the north side of the building.
 You will be ticketed for parking in other locations.

 Yellow fever vaccine

 The Travel Clinic is a designated yellow fever vaccination center —International Certificate of Vaccination yellow booklet.
-Please note, we are temporarily out of this vaccine due to a manufacturer shortage.
-Check back for more information on when yellow fever vaccinations will be available.

 Yellow fever is a required vaccine for travel to certain countries in South America and Africa.
 If you have previously had a yellow fever vaccine, you are not required to be re-vaccinated.